trifectatechfoundation/teach-rs/slides/D-idiomatic-patterns.md

 - Resource Acquisition Is Initialization (?)
 - Couple resource aquisition and forfeiture with lifetime of a variable
-- Constructor initializes resource, destructor drops it
+- Guard constructor initializes resource, destructor frees it
+- Access resource through the guard

 *Do you know of an example?*